LooseLab/minotourapp/README.md

 ## Warning - Work in progress

 Minotour is a work in progress.
-Therefore features may change,and any bug reports/pull request would be gratefully recieved.
+Therefore features may change, and any bug reports/pull request would be gratefully recieved.

 ## Running minoTour with Docker